rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Product Feed Manager helps you to sell more by uploading product feed to Google shopping, Walmart, eBay, Nextag, Pricegrabber and acquiring real buyer.
+Best Product Feed Manager helps you to sell more by uploading product feed to Google shopping, Walmart, eBay, Nextag, Pricegrabber and acquiring real buyer.

 == Description ==
 Do you wish to increase your WooCommerce store sales?
 One way is to promote on popular merchant shops such as Google Shopping, Facebook Dynamics, Walmart, eBay etc.

 You can easily do it by generating WooCommerce product feed and uploading it on those sites.

-WooCommerce Product Feed Manager will help you generate product feed in seconds.
+Product Feed Manager for WooCommerce will help you generate product feed in seconds.

 The plugin is configured to generate product feed for over 168 major merchant shops with pre-defined templates for every merchant so that you can generate the feed in a few clicks.

 [youtube https://www.youtube.com/watch?v=YM4m_tpkYR4]

-== Why Use WooCommerce Product Feed Manager? ==
-With an easy user interface, you can get exclusive features:
+== Why Use Product Feed Manager for WooCommerce? == With an easy user interface, you can get exclusive features:

 **Auto-sync with Google Shopping**